Everest Base Camp Trek in 2023/2024

 Trekking Difficulty and Acclimatization

-Acclimatization is an essential aspect of the Everest Base Camp Trek.
-As the trek takes place at high altitudes, and the risk of altitude sickness increases as the altitude increases.
-The key to successful acclimatization is to ascend slowly, allowing the body time to adjust to the decrease in oxygen.
-The standard itinerary for the Everest Base Camp Trek includes several rest days for acclimatization, with the first rest day usually taken in Namche Bazaar (3,440m), the largest village in the Khumbu region, and the second rest day in Dingboche Village (4,420m) before heading to the base camp.
+The standard itinerary for the Everest Base Camp Trek includes several rest days for acclimatization in Namche and Dingboche.
+The first rest day is usually taken in Namche Bazaar (3,440m), the largest village in the Khumbu region, and the second rest day in Dingboche Village (4,420m) before heading to the base camp.
 During the acclimatization days, it’s advisable to hike to higher elevations during the day and return to a lower altitude to sleep.

 Accommodations Throughout the Trek